 Besides the boundless opportunities to spend quality time with your brood in the great outdoors, Playa del Carmen offers some fun indoor options as well.
 The Frida Kahlo Museum and L’Aquarium sit along 5th Avenue.
 On 10th in the downtown core is the 3-D Museum of Wonders, which offers an ideal solace from the sun.

 At night, we like to take our bunch out for a walk along 5th Avenue, the city’s main dining and shopping district.
 Lined with galleries, boutique stores and restaurants incorporating sacred Mayan Ceiba trees into their design, this vibrant street runs through Playa’s entire downtown core.
 People-watching is an event itself.
 On our lively strolls, we have seen fire dancers, Mayan warriors in massive, feathered headdresses, The Flying Men in Parque Fundadores, and breakdancing B-boys.
 There never seems to be a dull moment and the unusual sights certainly capture the full attention of our little ones.

 The long evening walks are a perfect way to unwind from our daily activities.
 We were glad that we had packed our stroller.
 As for beach toys, water floaties, hats and diapers, we recommend leaving them at home because these items can be bought in every corner store in town.
-But do bring biodegradable sunscreen, as it is expensive to buy in Mexico.
+But do bring biodegradable reef-safe sunscreen, as it is expensive to buy in Mexico.